 Discord does not sell user data, nor do we share it with 3rd parties for advertising purposes.
 We do not ask for a real name on signup, and we do not share any user’s personal information with other users.
 We protect sensitive information, including contact information and private conversations, from any searches.

-Like on every internet platform, there is adult content and adult language on Discord.
+Like on every internet platform, there is age-restricted content on Discord.
 Each user chooses which server they want to join and who they want to interact with.

 We believe that the best way to make sure that your teenagers are accessing content that they should is to set clear guidelines on what they should and shouldn’t be looking at or posting online, and make sure that you keep clear lines of communication.

 All interactions on Discord are opt-in.
 Unlike other platforms where someone might be able to message you or find you as soon as you sign up for an account, this isn’t the case on Discord.
 Every person that signs up needs to accept another user as a friend before they can be messaged by that user.
 They need to decide to join a community before being messaged by anyone in that community.

 Each user has total control over the following: